LucantisSwann/shared-background/README.md

 ## Introduction

-Shared Background is a Javascript script that aims to help developer to use the same background image between multiple panels.
-We also provide a jQuery intégration.
+Shared Background is a Javascript script that aims to help developer to use the same background image between multiple elements.
+We also provide a jQuery integration.

 ## Usage